xmos/lib_trycatch/lib_trycatch/doc/rst/trycatch.rst

 -----

-This library contains macros that allow you to handle hardware and software exceptions raised on the current logical core.
+This library contains macros that allow you to handle hardware and thrown exceptions raised on the current logical core.

 All functions can be accessed via the ``trycatch.h`` header::